How To Grow and Care For Peperomia Napoli Nights

 Watering and Feeding

-When watering allow the soil to dry out before watering.
-This translates in watering once a week.
+When watering, allow the soil to dry out before watering.
+This translates into watering once a week.

-Feel the top two inches of the soil with either your finger or a moisture probe tool to tell when the soil is dry.
+Feel the top 2″ inches of the topsoil with either your finger or a moisture probe tool to tell when the soil is dry.
 You might even dip these tools in three inches if need be.

 If the moisture probe reads 1 or 2, then the plant is too dry.

-During warmer months, you can get away with lightly misting the plant.
+During warmer months, you can get away with lightly misting the peperomia napoli plant.

 The thick leaves of Napoli Nights Peperomia store water over long periods, especially in winter.

-If leaves start to yellow or wilt, that could be a sign of overwatering.
+If the ridged leaves start to yellow or wilt, that could be a sign of overwatering.
+So ensure enough drainage holes allow the excess water to drain.

-Use a diluted liquid fertilizer once every two weeks, during the spring.
+Use a diluted liquid fertilizer for the peperomia napoli plant once every two weeks during the spring.
 Fertilize once per month during summer.
-Don’t fertilize during the autumn and winter.
+Don’t fertilize during the autumn and winter months.

-It’s a good idea to change the soil once a year.
+It’s a good idea to change the soil of your peperomia ‘napoli nights’ once a year.

 Grooming And Maintenance

-Consider replanting your peperomia every two or three years to replace the soil.
+Consider replanting your pep napoli nights every two or three years to replace the soil.

 They look their best when the leaves are bushy.
-Pinch out the tops of their stems make plants bushier.
+Pinching out the tops of their stems makes plants bushier.

 If your Napoli Nights Peperomia grows taller than a foot, it might need pruning.
 Make sure you use sterilized pruning scissors or knives.